-- 48. Since the establishment of the Regional Seas Programme in 1973, the UN Environment Programme has been taken a regional approach to addressing environmental degradation of the marine and coastal environment.
-More than 143 Member States participate in one or more of the 18 Regional Seas programme.
-Among the 18 programmes, 14 Regional Seas programmes are underpinned by legally binding conventions.
-Nine of those have adopted protocols specific to land-based activities or land-based sources of pollution.
-Six regions have regional action plans on marine litter while seven other regions are currently developing new regional action plans on marine litter pursuant to the requests made by the UN Environment Assembly 20. - 49.
-Regional Fisheries Bodies are a mechanism through which States or organizations that are party to an international fishery agreement or arrangement work together towards the conservation, management and or development of fisheries.
-They have been playing a crucial role in the implementation of the FAO Code of Conduct for Responsible Fisheries.
-The Code, among others, encourages the prevention of damage to or loss of fishing gear.
-Draft guideline on the marking of fishing gear21 is being prepared to support the Regional Fisheries Bodies in developing and applying a system for the marking of fishing gear to combat Abandoned, Lost and Discarded Fishing Gear. - 50.
-Other political groups such as the Group of Seven (G7) and Group of Twenty (G20) have also developed their action plans.
-The G7 Action Plan to Combat Marine Litter in 2015 was followed by the G20 Action Plan on Marine Litter in 2017.
-Under the G20 Action Plan, the Global Network of the Committed was established to facilitate implementation of the Action Plan. - 51.
-Regional policy coordination on marine litter and microplastics has been playing a role in combating marine litter.
-An example is the Marine Strategy Framework Directive of the European Union.
-The Directive is a legally binding instrument under which each member State is required to develop a strategy for their respective marine
+- 48. Since the establishment of the Regional Seas Programme in 1973, the United Nations Environment Programme has taken a regional approach to addressing environmental degradation of the marine and coastal environment.
+More than 143 member States participate in one or more of the 18 Regional Seas programmes.
+A total of 14 of the Regional Seas Programmes are underpinned by legally binding conventions, and nine regions have adopted protocols specific to land-based activities or land-based sources of pollution.
+Six regions19 have regional action plans on marine litter, while seven others20 are currently developing new regional action plans on marine litter pursuant to requests by the United Nations Environment Assembly.21 - 49.
+The regional fisheries bodies are a mechanism through which States or organizations that are party to an international fishery agreement or arrangement work together towards the conservation, management and/or development of fisheries.
+They have played a crucial role in the implementation of the Code of Conduct for Responsible Fisheries, which, among other things, encourages the prevention of damage to or loss of fishing gear.
+Draft guidelines on the marking of fishing gear22 are currently being prepared to support the development and application of a fishing gear marking system to help the regional fisheries bodies address the issue of abandoned, lost and discarded fishing gear. - 50.
+Other political groups, such as the Group of Seven (G7) and the Group of 20 (G-20) have also developed action plans.
+The 2015 G7 Action Plan to Combat Marine Litter was followed by the G-20 Action Plan on Marine Litter in 2017, which in turn led to the establishment of the global network of the committed to facilitate the implementation of the plan. - 51.
+Regional policy coordination on marine litter and microplastics has also played a role in combating marine litter.
+The European Union, for example, has the Marine Strategy Framework Directive, a legally binding instrument under which each member State is required to develop a strategy for its marine water by 2013 based on a plan of action set out in the directive.
+In addition, the recently adopted European Strategy for Plastics in a Circular Economy (2018)23 aims to transform the way plastic products are designed, used, produced and recycled in the region.
+In South-East Asia, the Association of Southeast Asian Nations (ASEAN) Conference on Reducing Marine Debris in the ASEAN Region held in 2017 was attended by more than 200 entities, including member States, development partners, international organizations, the private sector and civil society, and produced a recommendation on the development of a regional agreement on sustainable management of marine debris pollution. - 52.
+There have been many projects supporting the implementation of policy instruments at the regional and national levels.
+Both bilateral donors and multilateral donors, such as the Global Environment Facility, have funded regional projects targeting land-based sources of pollution, including marine litter, which can serve as demonstration projects for various solutions.